 Wild Orchids vs Cultivated Orchids: Fragility to Preserve

-While orchids grown in garden centers offer resistant and abundantly flowering hybrid varieties, they often no longer have the unique traits of wild orchids, such as their specific adaptations to an ecosystem.
-On the other hand, wild orchids are intimately linked to their environment, often in symbiosis with local fungi and insects.
+Orchids grown in garden centres offer resistant hybrid varieties, but they often lose their unique wild characteristics.
+Unlike hybrids, wild orchids are highly dependent on their environment, in symbiosis with local fungi and insects.

-In some regions like Borneo, orchid tourism is growing, particularly around the Kinabalu Golden Orchid, which attracts enthusiasts every year.
-However, this popularity has a significant ecological impact, making more responsible tourism necessary.
-In places like Kinabalu National Park, local authorities limit the number of visitors and educate visitors about the importance of conserving this fragile natural heritage.
+In Borneo, orchid tourism is developing around the Kinabalu Golden Orchid, which is very popular with enthusiasts.
+However, this popularity brings significant ecological pressures, requiring more sustainable management of these areas.
+In Kinabalu National Park, authorities are limiting visitors and raising awareness about the conservation of this fragile heritage.

 Safeguard an Invaluable Natural Heritage

-Wild orchids embody a valuable link between ecosystems and human cultures.
-Their preservation is essential to protect not only these unique plants but also the ecosystems where they thrive.
-Conservation initiatives around the world today seek to protect these endangered species by raising awareness among local populations and regulating their trade.
-Orchids represent a treasure of biodiversity, a heritage that we must preserve for future generations.
-By admiring these delicate flowers, we can remember the importance of each species for the balance of our planet and the urgency of protecting this fragile natural heritage.
+Wild orchids form an essential link between ecosystems and human cultures.
+Their preservation is crucial to protect these unique plants and the environments where they thrive.
+Conservation initiatives are multiplying around the world to save these endangered species by raising awareness among local communities and regulating their trade.

 For more information: https://www.mnhn.fr/en/orchid-collection